 Housed at NRG Center—the same location where the Houston Livestock Show and Rodeo is held—the market has rows upon rows of merchandise and food for sale.
 The event sees more than 100,000 shoppers over the course of just four days in mid-November and features nearly 300 vendors, each offering unique and interesting items for sale.

 What to Expect

 The Nutcracker Market is packed to the brim with shoppers, sellers, and merchandise.
 Crowds pile in most days as soon as the doors open, and peak times can leave you shoulder-to-shoulder with other patrons as you make your way through the aisles.
-Because of the crowding anything with wheels like strollers and wagons are not permitted inside.
+Because of crowding, anything with wheels like strollers and wagons is not permitted inside.
 The only exception is personal mobility assistance devices like wheelchairs and walkers.

 Roughly 300 booths are set up to sell products ranging from clothing to home decor to gourmet food.
 Vendors aren't set up by category, so if you are looking for something specific, it's best to look at the market layout ahead of time and map out your route.
 For first-timers and those looking to take in the full market experience, it's best to start at the back and work your way forward.
 This can help you avoid the bottleneck that typically occurs at the front and let you meander without feeling rushed or overcrowded.

 Doors open at 10 a.m. for general admission, but early bird tickets that allow you to get in on Thursday and Friday at 8:30 a.m. can also be purchased ahead of time by calling the market organizers by early November.